Skip to content

 • Binary: /bin/sbsh and /bin/sb (hard-linked)

-• Default CMD: ["/bin/sbsh", "terminal"] (runs terminal only by default; can be overridden to use CMD ["/bin/sbsh"] for supervisor+terminal)
+• Default CMD: ["/bin/sbsh", "terminal"] (runs terminal only by default; can be overridden to use CMD ["/bin/sbsh"] for client+terminal)

 Image Structure